 Also check: how to Turn off Shuffle feature on Spotify

 How to Enable Spotify Equalizer on macOS

 The macOS Spotify app or your Mac’s System Preferences don’t contain an Equalizer by default.
 For this, you’ll need a third-party app, so in this case, we recommend taking a look at the Mac App Store.

 How to Enable Spotify Equalizer on Windows

-Keep in mind that the Equalizer can’t be accessed when streaming via Connect.
-In this case, we recommend finding out if the speaker/receiver you are rushing to, has a native equalizer built in the settings.
+Keep in mind that the Equalizer cannot be accessed when streaming via Connect.
+In this case, we recommend finding out if the speaker/receiver you are rushing to, has a native equalizer built into the settings.

 While you don’t require an equalizer, if you’re serious about getting your music to sound great, they’re worth exploring.
 I know that the headphones I use (Apple’s Beats X earbuds) tend to overemphasize the bass.
 By dialing it back a little in Spotify’s Equalizer, I get a major natural sound.
 Share your valuable thoughts and suggestions in the comment box section below.